VansRouges/alx-pre_course/README.md

-THIS IS MY FIRST README
+THIS IS MY FIRST README.
 This project is my first ALX Software Engineering project.
 It contains shells like bash and c files.